claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 - Price Class All: all regions (best performance)
 - Price Class 200: most regions (excludes the most expensive regions)
 - Price Class 100: only the least expensive regions
-### Origin Groups
+### Origin Groups(failover purpose)

 An origin group includes two origins **(a primary origin and a second origin to failover to)** and a failover criteria that you specify. **You create an origin group to support origin failover in CloudFront.**
 - Provides **region-level** High Availability
-- Use when getting 504 (gateway timeout) Error
+- **Use when getting 504 (gateway timeout) Error**
 ### Field-level Encryption
 Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
 The sensitive information provided by your users is encrypted at the edge, close to the user
 ### Lambda Edge
 Lambda@Edge is a feature of Amazon CloudFront that lets you run code closer to users of your application, **which improves performance and reduces latency.**
+You can perform various tasks such as:
+- **Modifying HTTP headers**
+- generating dynamic responses
+- implementing security measures, and customizing content based on user preferences, device type, location, or other criteria.
 ![[Pasted image 20241015164459.png]]
-**Use cases:**
-- Dynamic Web Application at the Edge
-- Search Engine Optimization (SEO)
-- Real-time Image Transformation

 ### CloudFront Functions types
 - **CloudFront Functions:** Designed for lightweight, short-duration tasks, primarily focused on manipulating and inspecting HTTP requests and responses.
 Common use cases include URL rewrites, header modifications, simple redirects, and bot filtering.